 In 2015 I would combine two of my loves – IT and the non-profit sector by taking a position with Liquid Church first as their Web Manager where I oversaw the complete rewrite of the churches’ extensive website and then transitioned into the role of IT Director.

-As IT Director at Liquid Church I have oversee the IT infrastructure across six separate campuses, the central offices, and several smaller branch offices.
-Since joining Liquid we have launched two new campuses – one fixed and one mobile – and overhauled a large warehouse to serve as a permanent campus and central offices for the church.
+As IT Director at Liquid Church I oversaw the IT infrastructure across six separate campuses, the central offices, and several smaller branch offices.
+Since joining Liquid we have launched three new campuses – one fixed and two mobile – and overhauled a large warehouse to serve as a permanent campus and central offices for the church.

 Primary Narrative Summary

-- Liquid Church – 2015-Present – IT Director and Website Coordinator.
+- Liquid Church – 2015-Present – IT Director, Website Coordinator, Software Developer.

 - Calvary Community Church – 2009-2015 – Elder and then pastoral leadership.